-25.773 Pilot compartment view.
+§ 25.773 Pilot compartment view.

 - (a) Nonprecipitation conditions.
-For nonprecipitation conditions, the following apply: - (1) Each pilot compartment must be arranged to give the pilots a sufficiently extensive, clear, and undistorted view, to enable them to safely perform any maneuvers within the operating limitations of the airplane, including taxiing, takeoff, approach, and landing. - (2) Each pilot compartment must be free of glare and reflection that could interfere with the normal duties of the minimum flight crew (established under section 25.1523 of this RBAC).
+For nonprecipitation conditions, the following apply: - (1) Each pilot compartment must be arranged to give the pilots a sufficiently extensive, clear, and undistorted view, to enable them to safely perform any maneuvers within the operating limitations of the airplane, including taxiing takeoff, approach, and landing. - (2) Each pilot compartment must be free of glare and reflection that could interfere with the normal duties of the minimum flight crew (established under §25.1523).
 This must be shown in day and night flight tests under nonprecipitation conditions. - (b) Precipitation conditions.
 For precipitation conditions, the following apply: - (1) The airplane must have a means to maintain a clear portion of the windshield, during precipitation conditions, sufficient for both pilots to have a sufficiently extensive view along the flight path in normal flight attitudes of the airplane.
-This means must be designed to function, without continuous attention on the part of the crew, in - - (i) Heavy rain at speeds up to $1.5 \ V{SR1}$ with lift and drag devices retracted; and - (ii) The icing conditions specified in section 25.1419 of this RBAC if certification for flight in icing conditions is requested. - (2) No single failure of the systems used to provide the view required by paragraph (b)(1) of this section must cause the loss of that view by both pilots in the specified precipitation conditions. - (3) The first pilot must have a window that-
+This means must be designed to function, without continuous attention on the part of the crew, in-